Aflaungos/M23-Hidden-Mods/README.md

   1. Wipe cache partition</br>
   2. Wipe dalvik cache</br>

-- To fix Samsung Health root detection, I recommend using [KnoxPatch](https://github.com/salvogiangri/KnoxPatch)
+- To fix Samsung apps, I recommend using [KnoxPatch](https://github.com/salvogiangri/KnoxPatch)

 ### 🪲 Known bugs
 - Please report here or in Telegram, if you find any